redsofa/unsupervised-online-regression/README.md

 ## 3 - Environment Variables inside Conda <env_name> context
 - Copy/paste the content below run in a terminal
+- IMPORTTANT !!
+Make sure you are in the project's root

 ~~~
 ROOT_DIR="$(pwd)" && \